zg2pro/snail/README.md

 11&nbsp;16&nbsp;15&nbsp;6<br/>
 10&nbsp;9&nbsp;&nbsp;8&nbsp;&nbsp;7

+This class, I had to include two public methods to produce a plain text output and an html output, return type had to be String in both methods

 And develop it in good fashion, implictly suggesting me to tdd it.

 I ended with something looking like what we got here on github.